yasmina-bioinfo/scRNA_LUAD_Immunotherapy/README.md

 - Use of the **same immune gene signatures** as in the single-cell analysis
 - Computation of signature scores per sample
 - PR vs SD comparison at the tissue level
-- Visualization using summary barplots
+- Visualization using summary plots
 - Cross-validation of single-cell observations

 ---